 Amaranth is delightful as a base for grain bowls, side dishes and patties, or as a topper for green salads.
 Because of its earthy taste, it pairs well with root vegetables and dark leafy greens.
 If you cook it a little longer it becomes a creamy (not mushy!) porridge, try adding other warm, earthy flavours like cinnamon and nut butter.
-You can also incorporate cooked amaranth into your muffins and quick breads for added flavour and texture.
-Swap 1:1 for unsprouted amaranth, or use in place of quinoa or rice.
+Swap 1:1 for non-sprouted amaranth, or use in place of quinoa or rice.
 You can find recipes here.

 Sprouted amaranth is delicious incorporated into multigrain breads and sourdough.
 For the home miller, it makes a delicious, versatile gluten free flour.